Essential concepts for managing Xanthomonas in begonia — Part 2

 Cultural practices and chemical treatment of Xanthomonas in begonia.

-Xanthomonas can be difficult to control once it's inside the facility, so the primary focus should be on prevention.
-Ideally, we should try and keep it from coming into the greenhouse.
-That's not always possible though because plants may not display symptoms until months after the initial infection, allowing the disease to go undetected.
+Tools to limit Xanthomonas are limited; the primary focus should be on prevention.
+In some cases, plants may not display symptoms immediately after the initial infection, allowing the disease to go undetected.

 Cultural disease management

-• Scout begonias at least once per week for symptoms of bacterial leaf spot.
+- Scout begonias at least once per week for symptoms of bacterial leaf spots.

-• While wearing disposable gloves, place infected plants in a garbage bag and remove them from the greenhouse.
+- While wearing disposable gloves, place plants with symptoms in a garbage bag and remove them from the greenhouse.

 Moisture management

-• Avoid watering late in the day or at night.
+- Avoid watering late in the day or at night to prevent leaves from being wet for a long time.

-• Reduce humidity and ventilate the greenhouse more frequently.
+- Reduce humidity and ventilate the greenhouse as needed.

 Isolation and prevention